ecrucru/boards/README.md

 # Boards

-This command-line tool downloads board games as PGN (chess), PDN (draughts) or SGF (go) files from these online websites:
+This command-line tool downloads board games as PGN (chess), KIF (shogi), PDN (draughts) or SGF (go) files from these online websites:

 - **Chess**
 	- 2700chess.com